Divya Nag: At Stanford

-Career and research
+Career

 Stem Cell Theranostics

-Nag co-founded Stem Cell Theranostics in 2011.
-Stem Cell Theranostics is a biotechnology company that pioneered the use of skin cell derived stem cells to use in drug discovery platforms.
+While a Stanford undergraduate, Nag, working with physician scientists Robert C. Robbins and Joseph C. Wu, and Stanford MD-PhD trainee Andrew Lee, helped found Stem Cell Theranostics, a company whose aim has been to develop patient-specific stem cells for use in a drug discovery platform; dates of founding vary between 2011 and 2013.
+Stem Cell Theranostics is a biotechnology company that pioneered the use of skin cell-derived stem cells to use in drug discovery platforms.
 Specifically, they would take skin cells and convert them to stem cells and then re-differentiate them into heart cells through the addition of transcription factors.
 Since the heart cells, now being grown in a dish, are derived from a patient, they contain genetic profile and thus drugs can be tested in a patient specific manner.
-The motivation behind Nag's company lies in the fact that most drugs do not make it to the final stages of clinical trials due to cardiovascular effects and further, most drugs that are recalled after passing the final stages, are recalled due to negative effects on the cardiovascular system.
-Nag wanted a cheap and fast way to test the effects of a drug on human cells, instead of in mice, so speed up the drug discovery process and bring harmless and specific treatments to patients as quickly as possible.
-When they tested their technology on drugs that had been recalled due to cardiovascular effects, they found that their platform identified dangerous or harmful drugs 100% of the time.
+The motivation behind the company lies in the fact that most drugs do not make it to the final stages of clinical trials due to cardiovascular effects and further, most drugs that are recalled after passing the final stages, are recalled due to negative effects on the cardiovascular system.
+The company wanted a cheap and fast way to test the effects of a drug on human cells, instead of in mice, so speed up the drug discovery process and bring harmless and specific treatments to patients as quickly as possible.
+As Nagy states in a YouTube video that was accessed for her Fierce Biotech "Top Women in Medical Devices 2014" accolade, "We've tested every single drug that has been pulled from market due to cardiotoxicity and have shown with 100% accuracy that we could have spotted it on day one of its conception."

+The Stem Cell Theranostics website became inactive some time after April 2016, and as of December 2025, the "clinical trial in a dish" was being offered by the distinct Joseph C. Wu-led company, Greenstone Biosciences.

 StartX Med

-Nag founded StartX Med at Stanford University in 2012.
-StartX Med is an organization that supports students in their path towards innovating and developing healthcare based startup companies through Stanford.
+Nag and Wu laboratory colleague Andrew Lee co-founded StartX Med at Stanford University in 2012.
+StartX Med is the part of the Stanford StartX organization that supports students in their path towards innovating and developing startups through Stanford, specifically in the healthcare and medical areas.
 She was inspired by her own experiences starting Stem Cell Theranostics as she saw added hurdles in starting a healthcare startup compared to the typical technology startup that StartX supported.
 She wanted to help students navigate their way through finding laboratories and FDA approval as she had to for her company as well as create a collaborative environment for students interested in starting companies in the healthcare sector.
 StartX Med has now helped over 500 health technology companies, raised over $1 billion in aggregate, and partnered with top 10 pharmaceutical companies to bring ideas into practice.